-- In Spaceballs, once the bad shots fired by Spaceball One have one hitting the ship itself, Dark Helmet complains ("I said fire across her nose, not up it!")... and it's revealed both the gunner and the guy who got him the job are cross-eyed, explaining the Imperial Stormtrooper Marksmanship Academy trope.
+- In Spaceballs, once the warning shots fired by Spaceball One have one hitting the ship itself, Dark Helmet complains ("I said fire across her nose, not up it!")... and it's revealed the gunner and the officer who got him the job are cross-eyed, explaining the Imperial Stormtrooper Marksmanship Academy trope.

 - Roger Rabbit in Who Framed Roger Rabbit is slightly cross-eyed to go with his goofy personality.

 - The title character in Steve Martin's The Jerk invents the "Opti-Grab," a novel accessory for glasses: a handle on the bridge of the nose that allows to take them on or off more easily.
 He makes millions selling them — until it's discovered that it causes users to become cross-eyed.
 When the case against him goes to trial, the judge and foreman of the jury turn out to both be cross-eyed, too.

 - Eddie's corpse in The Rocky Horror Picture Show: Let's Do the Time Warp Again.

 - Katherine in Chai Lai Angels: Dangerous Flowers.
 She is the pet minion of Creepy Crossdresser King Kong and comically inept due to her condition.
 Her errors include cutting off one of Kong's finger, and shooting him while attempting shoot one of the Chai Lais.
 It is eventually revealed that Katherine is actually The Mole for the Chai Lais, so how much of her ineptness is an act is unclear; especially as she stumbles coming down the stairs in Chai Lai headquarters.